Q: How do I get into a CTC program?

 A: Students completing a CTC program receive intensive career specific skill training that may include on the job experience, mentoring from individuals in the field, industry certifications and licensures, apprenticeship training, and up to 20+ articulated or transcripted college credits.
 Specific benefits are included for each program in the individual program descriptions.

 Q: Will my CTC program help me to prepare for college and career after graduation?

 A: Yes.
 It is advantageous to prepare for college and complete a CTC program.
 We encourage students to do both so that they have more options when they graduate.
-An added bonus is that almost all of the programs at the CTC offer articulated and/or transcripted college credits.
+A bonus is that almost all of the programs at the CTC offer articulated and/or transcripted college credits.

 Q: Can I still take other elective classes such as AP Courses, band, theater, etc. and enroll in a CTC program?